 Various tools and techniques are used for conducting procurements.
 Conferences may be held with bidders to brief them on the project requirements and answer questions.
 Proposals will be carefully evaluated, advertising may be undertaken to solicit bidders, internet searches for vendors may be used and negotiations may take place.
 The following video details the Conduct Procurements major process:

-The final major process is to Close Procurements.
-These are the processes that are needed to end procurement contracts, either after their successful completion or earlier if that is appropriate.
+This process includes processes that are needed to end procurement contracts, either after their successful completion or earlier if that is appropriate.
 Audits might be undertaken on project work and negotiations may be necessary to resolve contract disputes.
 Usually a record management system will be needed for contract documentation.

 Modern Approaches To Supply Chain Management